AyushGupta51379/Visualizing_Kaggle_2020_Data_Science_Survey/Parts/Readme.md

 ## Developing the visualization part by part

-## For the complete final system, please go to Combined/V2 from the main folder
+## For the code of complete final system, please go to Combined/V2 from the main folder